How to get the current working directory in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your app automatically.
-It turns your description into a finished product.
+Replit Agent will write the code, test for errors, and help you deploy your application.
 Start building with Replit.